No Baby No. 3! Kim Kardashian Gives Up On Carrying Another Child

 Kim Kardashian gives up on carrying another child after doctors told her that getting pregnant again would be high-risk.
 The promotional clip of the E! reality TV series shows Kim in high spirits as she thinks about having another baby.
 But, it didn’t end so well when the doctor revealed to Kim K that there were complications to her uterus which could make her third pregnancy difficult.
 Despite the sad note, Kardashian admitted that she wants to try surrogacy as she looks forward to expanding her family.

-On Sunday’s episode of Keeping Up With the Kardashians, the mother-of-two recalled the difficulties she had to endure during her pregnancy with North and Saint.
-Inspired to have a bigger family with husband Kanye West, Kim thought of the last resort in her attempt to have baby number three.
+On Sunday’s episode of Keeping Up With The Kardashians, the mother-of-two recalled the difficulties she had to endure during her pregnancy with North and Saint.
+Inspired to have a bigger family with husband Kanye West, Kim thought of the last resort in her attempt to have a baby no. 3.
 Is Kim Kardashian giving up on carrying another child?

 Kim Kardashian tearfully reveals her hopeless case of childbearing

 Kim West may have it all: wealth, fame, and popularity but no money can’t buy the happiness of carrying and welcoming a child into your arms.
-Sunday’s episode of the TV series, which was filmed in the last weeks of November, was an incredibly emotional moment for the reality star.
+The Sunday’s episode of the TV series, which was filmed in the last weeks of November, was an incredibly emotional moment for the reality star.

 The 36-year-old recalled the hardships she suffered during and after giving birth to North West and Saint West.
-Even if she knew that having baby number three is nearly impossible, Kim still wanted to try before giving up on carrying another child.
+Even if she knew that having a baby no. 3 is nearly impossible, Kim still wanted to try before giving up on carrying another child.

 “I’d just love nothing more than to expand my family and just know that I have this world at home that’s safe,” she said.